The Utah Black Hawk War: Settler Colonialism

 Estimated War Casualties

 Scholars estimate that some 70,000 Timpanogos people occupied the Great Basin when the Latter-Day Saints arrived.
 Brigham Young proudly boasted at the war's end, "I don't think there is one out of ten, and perhaps not even one out of a hundred, who were here when we arrived."
-This statement suggests that the death toll of the Timpanogos was alarmingly high.
-Settlers deliberately caused violence, starvation, spreading diseases, and poisoning water sources, which led to a 90% decrease in Utah's Timpanogos population.
+This statement suggests that the death toll of the Timpanogos was staggering.
+Settlers deliberately caused violence, starvation, spreading diseases, and poisoning water sources, which scholars agree led to a 90% decrease in Utah's Timpanogos population.

 We must concede that our European ancestors were descendants of the colonial mentality of domination and subjugation.
 See Truth In Utah's History Of First Nations Peoples